A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 Note that $Q(G)=D(G)-A(G) + 2A(G)$ and $D(G)-A(G)$ is positive semidefinite.
 It is known by the Weyl theorem for monotonicity of eigenvalues that $q(G)\ge 2\lambda (G)$.
 Comparing to Corollary \ref{coro198}, one may ask the following question:

 {\bf Question.} {\it Let $F$ be a fixed graph.
-Is it true that $ \mathrm{ex}_{q} (n,F) = \left( 1-\frac{1}{\chi (F)-1} \right) 2n + o(n)$.}
+Is it true that $ \mathrm{ex}_{q} (n,F) = \bigl( 1-\frac{1}{\chi (F)-1} \bigr) 2n + o(n)$.}

 The answer of this question is negative.
 Let $k\ge 2$ be a positive integer and $S_{n,k}$ be the graph consisting of a clique on $k$ vertices and an independent set on $n-k$ vertices in which each vertex of the clique is adjacent to each vertex of the independent set.
-Let $S_{n,k}^+$ be the graph obtained from $S_{n,k}$ by adding an edge to the independent set $I_{n-k}$.
-In the language of join of graphs, we have
+In the language of join of graphs, we have $S_{n,k}=K_k \vee I_{n-k}$.
+We can observe that $S_{n,k}$ does not contain $C_{2k+2}$ as a subgraph.
+Furthermore, let $S_{n,k}^+$ be the graph obtained from $S_{n,k}$ by adding an edge to the independent set $I_{n-k}$.
+Namely, we have $S_{n,k}^+=K_k \vee I_{n-k}^+$.
+Clearly, we can see that $S_{n,k}^+$ is still $C_{2k+2}$-free and